zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

 - The script will also create and configure the state store (Azure Cache for Redis), and deploy the Node.js app with the sidecar.

-- User is verifying the cluster and ensuring the dapr extension is deployed.
+- User is verifying the cluster and ensuring the Dapr extension is deployed.

 - User is verifying the service and confirming the order was persisted in the state store.